nipy/nipy/doc/users/installation.rst

 Building from source code
 -------------------------

-Developers should look through the :ref:`development-quickstart` documentation.
+Developers should look through the
+:ref:`development quickstart <development-quickstart>`
+documentation.
 There you will find information on building NIPY, the required software packages and our developer guidelines.